alantump/Hotel_review_project/README.md

 The notebook does following steps:

 1. Scrape the data from booking
-2. Clean the reviews and translate spanish, german, french into english
+2. Clean the reviews and translate Spanish, German, French into English
 3. Categorize reviews into topics
 4. Summarize reviews of each hotel
 5. Create a embedding database for a RAG system